Best Things to do in Lisbon: Complete City Guide

 If you head up to the viewing platform, you’ll be rewarded with some of the finest panoramic views over the district and Tejo Estuary.

 There are three aspects to the monument you can explore.
 The grand exterior which is free to visit and photograph, the museum and the viewing platform.
-For prices, opening times and tickets, click here.
+Check prices, opening times and tickets here.

-Our Top Tip: combine a visit here with a trip to the Torre de Belém and Pastéis de Belém on the way back from Cascais if you have time.
+Our Top Tip: combine a visit here with a trip to the Torre de Belém and Pastéis de Belém on the way back from Cascais.

 Dine at the Time Out Market

-In this historical market, are 26 restaurants, 8 bars, a dozen shops and a high-end music venue.
+In this historical market, you’ll find 26 restaurants, 8 bars, a dozen shops and a high-end music venue.
 All of Lisbon’s very best are under one roof!
-Best steak, best hamburger, best live music venue, best sushi and so much more.
+Best steak, best hamburger, best live performances, best sushi and more.

-You’ll find the most renowned and longest-running market vendors of meat, fish, fruit and flowers here.
-According to the magazine editors, if it’s good it goes in the magazine, if it’s great it goes in the market!
+You’ll also find the most renowned and longest-running market vendors of meat, fish, fruit and flowers here.
+According to the magazine editors, “If it’s good it goes in the magazine, if it’s great it goes in the market!”

 You’ll be completely spoilt for choice.
-It took us a good half an hour of lapping the market before we could settle on which delicious option we wanted.
+It took us a good half an hour of lapping the market before we could settle on what we wanted (and even then we shared so we could try multiple bits).

-To really get the most out of Lisbon; we would recommend 4 days as a minimum.
-We had 4 and felt we would have liked another day.
-The city itself is quite compact and can be explored in a couple of days but allow for a couple of days to explore Sintra, Cascais and Belém.
+The city is quite compact so can be explored in a couple of days but allow for a couple more for day trips from Lisbon to Sintra, Cascais and Belém.

-On arrival in Lisbon, it’s very easy to get into the city.
-The metro is the quickest and cheapest option with only one change at Alameda, arriving into the city in just 25 minutes.
+Getting around Lisbon on public transport is super easy.
+On arrival, to get into the city, the metro is the quickest and cheapest option with only 1 change, arriving into the city in just 25 minutes.

 When is the best time to visit Lisbon?